 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-This is good news for an active generation that has no intention of slowing down – especially because by 2030, Americans 65 and older will make up 20 percent of the population.
+This is good news for an active generation that has no intention of slowing down – especially because by 2030, Americans 65 and older will make up 20% of the population!

-When patients with arthritic hips and knees no longer respond to conservative care such as medications and physical therapy, orthopaedic surgeons can replace these joints.
+When patients with arthritic hips and knees no longer respond to conservative care such as medications and physical therapy, orthopaedic surgeons have the ability to replace these joints.

 Advances in joint replacement

 There have been many advances in joint replacement since the 1960s, when these procedures were first performed.
 They include:

 - Computer “navigation” during surgery.
 This allows surgeons to be more precise in placing implants, which can be turned and flexed in various ways.
 The more precisely placed an implant is, the better it fits and works.
 Think of the spinning of a car’s tire, which is greatly improved with better alignment.

 - Improved post-operative pain control.
 Spinal anesthetics, long-acting local anesthetics and regional blocks help pinpoint and control pain.
 “With this approach of what we call ‘multimodal anesthesia,’ we try to hit the pain from different angles — and by doing this, we can also avoid using narcotics, which have more side effects,” says Dr. Surace.